jlant/findpeaks/README.md

 # findpeaks

-Finds the peak (largest) values of the first parameter in [USGS NWIS] timeseries data files and prints the date and time of its occurrence along with the corresponding value.
+Finds the largest (peak) value in U.S. Geological Survey (USGS) water timeseries data files and prints the date and time of its occurrence along with the corresponding value.
+The data files are from the USGS National Water Information System (NWIS) (http://waterdata.usgs.gov/nwis), and are either daily timeseries (1 observation per day) or unit timeseries (1 observation every 15 minutes).

 ## Version
 0.1.0